On this page

 How do I choose the correct eligibility category code on I-918?

 Your eligibility category code outlines the basis for filing Form I-918.
-As a victim of criminal activity specified in section 101(a)(15)(U)(iii) of the INA, you may be required to provide evidence that the criminal activity you experienced is listed in this section.
+As a victim of criminal activity specified in section 101(a)(15)(U)(iii) of the Immigration and Nationality Act (INA), you may be required to provide evidence that the crime you experienced is among those listed in this section.
+This form is intended for victims who have endured significant physical or mental abuse due to such criminal activities.

 What supporting documents do I need for I-918?

-You may need to submit evidence demonstrating you possess information concerning the qualifying criminal activity of which you were a victim.
-You may need to submit evidence demonstrating that you were, are, or are likely to be helpful to a certifying official in the investigation or prosecution of the qualifying criminal activity.
-You may need to submit evidence that the criminal activity of which you are a victim is included in the list of criminal activities contained in section 101(a)(15)(U)(iii) of the INA.
+You might be required to provide evidence showing that you have information about the qualifying criminal activity you experienced.
+Additionally, you may need to demonstrate that you have been, are, or are likely to be of assistance to a certifying official in the investigation or prosecution of this criminal activity.
+Furthermore, it may be necessary to submit proof that the crime you were a victim of is listed among the criminal activities specified in section 101(a)(15)(U)(iii) of the INA.

 Do I need to provide a mailing address for I-918?